silaslll/ISE321_RotationModel/README.md

 2. Copy the url that appears in the terminal onto your choice of internet browser

+3. Enter all the inputs of your model

+4. Press the Run Model button on the right top corner of the screen

+5. Press the Schedule details button to see the results of the schedule optimization

 <p align="right">(<a href="#top">back to top</a>)</p>